Chronicle Lover? Amazing Berlin Awaits You Part 2

 At the moment where I was in entrance building of this Tower, I really wanted to go up and see the restaurants view.

-I was more curious of how will it be at 207 meters away from the ground but rather due to limited time that day I contained myself and save it for my next visit.
+I was more curious about how will it be at 207 meters away from the ground but rather due to the limited time that day I contained myself and save it for my next visit.

-One of the top visited places in Berlin is the Germany’s largest urban square, where you can find many sights and attractions in the city including the TV Tower, “Brunnen der Völkerfreundschaft” (Fountain of Friendship amongst People) and the landmark World Time Clock.
+One of the tops visited places in amazing Berlin is Germany’s largest urban square, where you can find many sights and attractions in the city including the TV Tower, “Brunnen der Völkerfreundschaft” (Fountain of Friendship among People) and the landmark World Time Clock.

-It was named after the Russian Emperor who visited on 18th century Alexander I and became a traffic hub when a train station was built at that period and currently transformed into a modernized junction of transits and shopping area.
+It was named after the Russian Emperor who visited on 18th century Alexander I and became a traffic hub when a train station built at that period and now transformed into a modernized junction of transits and shopping area.

 After visiting this place, I was totally exhausted after walking since morning until afternoon. for about 10 kilometers of my stomach was complaining and luckily KFC is not that far from the place, we took a break and get some energy and started to walk again until Reichstag Dome for our scheduled tour.

-A famous glass dome that symbolizes the reunification of Germany, it is located at the top of Reichstag Building where german parliament is seated.
+A famous glass dome that symbolizes the reunification of Germany, situated at the top of Reichstag Building where german parliament seated.